From Audacity Manual

 - Windows WASAPI: This host only appears on Windows Vista, Windows 7 and Windows 8.
-The only inputs that are currently provided are "loopback" inputs for recording computer playback.
+The only recording devices that are currently provided are "loopback" devices for recording computer playback.
 24-bit recording devices are supported.
-Output is emulated using this host.
-As a result, the output slider in Mixer Toolbar will only scale the system output slider's current level up or down rather than directly manipulating that system slider.
+Playback is emulated using this host.
+As a result, the playback slider in Mixer Toolbar will only scale the system playback slider's current level up or down rather than directly manipulating that system slider.

 On Mac OS X the only choice is Core Audio.